spraot/mqtt-scripts/README.md

 ### Run with Docker

-To run with Docker, use either a [pre-build image](https://hub.docker.com/r/dersimn/mqtt-scripts) or build one your own.
-Either way, just substitude the node-command you would have used by the Docker command, for e.g.:
+To run with Docker, build an image with ```docker build -t mqtt-scripts:1 .```.
+Then substitute node-command you would have used by the Docker command, for e.g.:

 ```mqtt-scripts --help```